-The income and expenditure account on page 21 consolidates the results of Activate Learning and Activate Enterprise Ltd, as well as the results of Rocket Consultancy up to the point the business and assets were hived up into the Corporation on 1st December 2013.
-The breakdown of the income and expenditure by Group is analysed below:
+The income and expenditure account on page 23 consolidates the results of Activate Learning and Activate Enterprise Limited, as well as a 37% share of the results of The Oxfordshire Partnership.
+A summary of the Group's Income and expenditure is analysed over the page.